sylvainloiseau/gramps2rdf/README.md

 # Vocabularies used for the representation of gramps data

-The conversion of gramps data borrows to the following vocabularies:
+The conversion of gramps data borrows the following classes and properties from the following vocabularies:

 - *Friend of a friend ontology* (http://xmlns.com/foaf/spec/)
   - ```@prefix foaf: <http://xmlns.com/foaf/0.1/> .```